 "If it's really just between you two, maybe don't turn it into a public show."

-Yeonjun looked down, then brought his hand up to his forehead and rubbed it like he had a headache.
-He sighed quietly, feeling everyone watching him.
+Yeonjun looked down.
+He brought his hand up to his forehead and rubbed it like he had a headache.
+He let out a quiet breath, looking exhausted.

 "It kind of felt like you were the one putting on the show here."